SDev39/AmbientSplush/README.md

 AR Inkshooter(experimental project) app develeped with Unity(version:2019.4).

+My source codes are placed in Assets/Scripts and Assets/Shaders folders.

 # How it works

 It projects transparent meshs using depthmap within compute shader for calculating vertex posiions, and paints ink as post effect on those meshes.